Ticketfly/play-liquibase/README.md

 ```scala
 libraryDependencies += "com.ticketfly" %% "play-liquibase" % "1.4"
 ```
+Current version is built against Scala 2.10, 2.11 and 2.12 and works with Play 2.4 and higher.

 No additional code changes are necessary.
 It uses [Play Dependency Injection](https://www.playframework.com/documentation/latest/ScalaDependencyInjection) to eagerly run migrations on startup.